 There’s just something about autumn that’s pure…magic, isn’t there?
 This week we’re bringing fall to life indoors from the comfort of our warm, cozy craft table with the help of our free printable leaf activity kit.
 From mini nature shrines to DIY paper leaf stick puppets, we’re giving the kit a full fall workout!

 For this particular project, we took a quick nature walk to gather a few extra sticks and supplies – a splendid time of year for a stroll outside!
 And fairies-in-training will love this part: a whisk of the wand welcomes fall with a soft thumping of acorns and tinkling of tiny bells.

-For our autumn magic paper leaf wands you’ll need:
+For your own autumn magic paper leaf wand you’ll need:

-- 1-3 sheets of heavy cardstock or watercolor paper
+- 1-3 sheets of cardstock or watercolor paper

-- Watercolors, chalk pastels, or other coloring supplies
+- Watercolors, chalk, oil pastels, or other coloring supplies

 - A glue stick

 - A low-temp glue gun or craft glue

 - Our free printable leaf activity kit

 - Leaves, twigs, acorns, or other natural supplies